wfpidn/SPI/docs/imergnc.md

 # 3.1.
 IMERG monthly in netCDF format

+Following the guideline from NASA ARSET, this section will explain on how to download IMERG monthly data in netCDF format and prepare it as input for SPI calculation.

 ## Download monthly IMERG data from GES DISC

 - Using a web browser, go to NASA Goddard Earth Sciences (GES) Data and Information Services Center (DISC): [https://disc.gsfc.nasa.gov/](https://disc.gsfc.nasa.gov/)

-- Type “IMERG” in the search bar and click on the search icon3
+- Type “IMERG” in the search bar and click on the search

 - Select IMERG Version 6 Level 3 data at “monthly” temporal resolution and click on the “Subset/Get Data” icon

 	![IMERG monthly](./img/imerg-data.png)

-- Leave the default date range since we want the entire time series
+- Current latest data is  up to Apr 2021, but for this guideline I will download for period Jun 2000 - Dec 2021

 - Under Spatial Subset enter `105.05, -8.8, 116.25, -5.05` This spatial subset is for Java island, Indonesia